-GW Solutions is working with the Liard First Nation and Yukon College to provide groundwater/surface water mapping to assess the quality of groundwater drinking sources in Watson Lake, Upper Liard, and Albert Creek.
-The project consists of describing the movement of groundwater and the geometry and characteristics of the local aquifers.
-The interconnection between surface water and groundwater will be assessed.
+GW Solutions worked with the Liard First Nation and Yukon College to provide groundwater/surface water mapping to assess the quality of groundwater drinking sources in Watson Lake, Upper Liard, and Albert Creek.

-Well-water results will be compared to the Canadian Drinking Water Quality Guidelines parameters, and visualized using Aquachem software (this software illustrates information about water quality) so that colour coded maps illustrating concentrations of parameters of concern may be generated; the database will also be connected to GoogleEarth layers.
+Well-water results were compared to the Canadian Drinking Water Quality Guidelines parameters, and visualized using Aquachem software (this software illustrates information about water quality) so that colour coded maps illustrating concentrations of parameters of concern could be generated; the database is connected to GoogleEarth layers.